iusami/thickness_gauge/README.md

 # thickness_gauge
-To keep thickness data to json
+- To keep thickness data (or your any input int or float) to json
+- Get maximum and minimum data index and save to json

+# How to use

+## Requirement
+- python 3.5

+## Usage
+1. `python3 main.py`
+2. Input Now thickness(or number you want to save) or q to finish programm